Boca Juniors: Volleyball

-Though the club has not yet won any international competition, it secured the third place at the 2010 Copa Libertadores de Fútbol Femenino.

-In Futsal, Boca has won 6 Championships: 1992, 1993, Clausura 1997, Apertura 1998, Clausura 2003 (Men), and 2004 (women).
+On 1 August 2023, it was announced that Boca Juniors after almost 8 years, will once again play in the Liga Argentina de Voleibol – Serie A1.

+Boca has a women's volleyball team that plays in the Liga Femenina de Voleibol Argentino and it has won the tournament a record 8 times (2010–11, 2011–12, 2013–14, 2014–15, 2018, 2019, 2022, 2023).

+Miscellaneous

-Boca representatives also compete in other disciplines such as judo, karate, taekwondo, wrestling, weight lifting and gymnastics.
+Boca representatives compete in other disciplines such as judo, karate, taekwondo, wrestling, weight lifting and gymnastics, amongst others.

 Merchandising

 Boca Juniors has expanded its activity beyond sport, providing its fans with a number of other products and services.

 In 2003, it became the fifth football club in the world to open its own TV channel.
 Boca TV broadcast 24 hours a day, featuring sports programs and talk shows.
 The channel was closed in 2005 due to low audience, returning in 2015 as a website.

 In 2005, a funerary company started to produce a line of coffins available for dead fans.

 The club also opened a "Boca Juniors" exclusive section of 3,000 hectare in the Parque Iraola Cemetery of La Plata Partido in 2006.

 Also in 2006, Boca expanded its business launching its own fleet of taxis operating in Buenos Aires, as well as its own brand of wine, called "Vino Boca Juniors".

 In 2012 Boca Juniors opened in Buenos Aires its first thematic hotel not only in Argentina but worldwide.
 The hotel was designed by Uruguayan architect Carlos Ott.
 All the rooms were decorated with the colours of the club, apart from photos and paintings of notable players in the history of the club.

 There is an Argentine steakhouse in Queens, NYC which is a Boca Juniors theme restaurant.

 Sponsorships

 In racing, Argentine Turismo Carretera stock-car competition league spun off the Top Race V6 category, in which teams were sponsored by football teams.

 Veteran race pilots Guillermo Ortelli and Ernesto Bessone and former Boca player Vicente Pernía drove for the "Boca Juniors" team; Ortelli finally won the first Top Race V6 championship with his car painted in Boca Juniors colors.